 Does this sound like marketing advice?
 Well, it is. . . and it’s good marketing advice!
 But it also plays a key role in dealing with your clients and collectors.

-Ambiguity about prices is one of the quickest ways to make your collectors and clients dissatisfied about your art.
+Ambiguity about prices is one of the quickest ways to make your collectors and clients dissatisfied with your art.
 If they think your work is $500 and they buy it and end up with a total charge of $750, there will be dissatisfaction (to put it mildly).

 If you have to charge shipping, make sure to provide accurate information.
 Even if you have to get a specific quote from your preferred shipper, it’s well worth your time to explain that.

 The same guideline applies to sales taxes and VAT taxes if you sell internationally.
-You either need to provide itemized values for taxes, shipping and other extras (such as insurance) up front, or you need to include those costs in the selling price of your artwork so potential buyers know exactly what they will pay.
+You either need to provide itemized values for taxes, shipping, and other extras (such as insurance) up front, or you need to include those costs in the selling price of your artwork so potential buyers know exactly what they will pay.

 3. Offer a satisfaction guarantee